Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 1. Download the app or search for the mobile app: On iOS/Android, search for “BeautsGO” to download it; on WeChat, search for the “BeautsGO” app and register quickly using your phone number or WeChat account.

-2. Search for Dayone: On the homepage, click “Find a Clinic,” enter “Dayone Jiangnan Branch,” and access the clinic’s details page to view treatment listings, price information, and real reviews.
+2. Search for Dayone: On the homepage, click “Find a clinic,” enter “Dayone Jiangnan branch,” and access the clinic’s details page to view treatment lists, price information, and real reviews.

-3. Choose your treatment and time: After selecting your desired procedure, click “Book Now” and choose the date and time slot (it is recommended to book 3–5 days in advance, especially for popular times).
+3. Selecting a Treatment and Time: After choosing your desired treatment, click “Book Now” and select the date and time slot (it is recommended to book 3–5 days in advance, especially for popular times).

-4. Provide your information: Enter your name, contact number, and any notes (such as a preferred doctor or special skin conditions).
+4. Providing Information: Enter your name, contact number, and any notes (such as specifying a preferred doctor or describing special skin conditions).

-5. Submit and wait for confirmation: You will receive a confirmation within 24 hours of submission.
-Once confirmed, your reservation is complete.
+5. Submitting and Waiting for Confirmation: You will receive a confirmation within 24 hours after submission.
+Once confirmed, the reservation is complete.

-6. Present at the clinic: Upon arrival, you can present the reservation confirmation from the app or a screenshot to the receptionist.
+6. Presenting at the Clinic: Upon arrival, you can present the reservation confirmation from the app or a screenshot to the receptionist.

-Key advantages of BeautsGO: Fully Chinese-language interface, immediate responses from Chinese customer service, transparent prices with no overcharging, membership points and discounts for first-time reservations, and the ability to report post-treatment issues through the platform’s customer service.
-For those who are not fluent in Korean or are visiting Korea for the first time for cosmetic procedures, this is the easiest way to make a reservation.
+Key Advantages of BeautsGO: The entire process is conducted in Chinese, with Chinese-speaking customer service available for immediate responses.
+Prices are transparent, and there are membership benefits and discounts for first-time reservations.
+Post-treatment issues can also be reported through the platform’s customer service.
+For those who do not speak Korean or are visiting Korea for the first time for cosmetic procedures, this is the easiest way to make a reservation.

 Dayone has staff members who can assist Chinese customers via WhatsApp.
 This option is suitable for those who have a specific treatment in mind, wish to discuss details in advance, or require personalized arrangements.